ycrao/ddl-to-object/README.md

 #### how to modify templates

-By default, you need copy this project template files into to `~/.dto/templates` directory manually (note: `~` for current user home workdir).
+As installation intro, default template files located in `~/.dto/template` directory (note: `~` for current user home workdir; if they're not existed, you need copy them by yourself manually) .

 The template is a raw text by using golang [text/template](https://pkg.go.dev/text/template) with `ParsedResult` type struct passed in.
 You can modify them as you can.